stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 ## Usage

-### Migration
+### Migration (for old Make based installs)

-Please ensure your extant mwptools instance does not have untracked files:
+If you're updating an old Makefile based install, please ensure your extant mwptools instance does not have untracked files:

     git clean -fd -fx
     git pull